whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 ---------------------------------------------------------------------------------------------------------------------------

 It was New Years day  of 1988 .
-It was the most tensed day of my life .Iwas driving back home after visiting a family friend whenIreceived call from my wife.
+It was the most tensed day of my life .I was driving back home after visiting a family friend when I received call from my wife.
 In a moment of panic she blurted out that our only daughter had tried to hang herself to death using a rope .
 She immediately took help from one of our male servants and took Neha to the nearest hospital.
-WhenIreached hospital my wife was sitting shell shocked andIsensed some really bad news.
+When I reached hospital my wife was sitting shell shocked and I sensed some really bad news.

-To our greatest relief Neha survived that day, It was also on that day thatIheard from the doctor that Neha was pregnant .Ididn't know whether this was   good or bad news.
-But whenItold about this to my wife , she smiled and told me that it is definitely good news.
+To our greatest relief Neha survived that day, It was also on that day that I heard from the doctor that Neha was pregnant .I didn't know whether this was   good or bad news.
+But when I told about this to my wife , she smiled and told me that it is definitely good news.
 She believed that our daughter would need some strong reason to live and this child might give her that reason, to come back and live a normal life , to be a mother and to be our Neha again.

 I was honestly surprised at how accurate my wife was.
 Neha soon started taking good care of herself and we were starting to get back our old Neha bit by bit.

 On September 29th of 1989 Neha gave birth to a baby boy.
 After a long period of sadness and grief , this baby became the reason for our small happiness.
-Me and my wife cuddled Neha who was holding that baby , it was in that momentIrealized the true value of a family.
+Me and my wife cuddled Neha who was holding that baby , it was in that moment I realized the true value of a family.
 We had gone through lot of pain and sadness , our life was filled with nothing but sorrow and darkness and here there was - the small child in Neha's hand , a hope for a new future .

 It was me who suggested to name him Pradyot , since the child really was  a ray of light illuminating our lives from darkness.

-It was the beginning of whatIwould call reasonable happy days .Icould still see in Neha a lot of sadness ,Iknew very well that she wouldn't fully be able to forget Rahul or she would entirely become happy .
-ButIwas sure of one thing , as long as her son existed , my daughter wouldn't think of doing anything foolish again.
+It was the beginning of what I would call reasonable happy days .I could still see in Neha a lot of sadness ,I knew very well that she wouldn't fully be able to forget Rahul or she would entirely become happy .
+But I was sure of one thing , as long as her son existed , my daughter wouldn't think of doing anything foolish again.
 We never bugged Neha about another marriage because we knew how deeply she loved Rahul and we knew that any extra pressure from our side might lead to a disastrous result.

-I wouldn't say that those were perfectly happy days.
-We were always worried that something would happen to Pradyot, the fear started when we heard about how diseases get transferred genetically.
-We lived in constant worry that something bad may happen to our grandson like what happened to his father.
-This thought scared us a lot through this period.

 It must be also said that we never took anything for granted.
-We really felt like evey new day with him was a gift from the heavens.
+We really felt like evey new day with Pradyot was a gift from the heavens.
 We laughed a little extra for his acts, we applauded a little more .
-We were determined not to make him feel like he is missing his father , Itried to be the best grandfather any kid can possibly have and all three of us tried our best to fill the vaccum which Rahul had left.
+We were determined not to make him feel like he is missing his father , I tried to be the best grandfather any kid can possibly have and all three of us tried our best to fill the vaccum which Rahul had left.

 Years went by quickly and we all felt that bad days are past us.
 But like always we are just actors playing out the roles of a script return by someone.
 Who are we to know what twists and turns lies ahead of us. ?